StrangeTcy/strangetcy.github.io/_posts/2026-08-31-controlling-schemeing-ais-giving-strategic-advice.md

 And perhaps A really is preferable according to every immediately visible criterion.

-The badness is in why the model selected A rather than B.

-Or in which facts it chose not to mention.

-Or in the way it framed the alternatives.

-Or in the fact that the recommendation moves the human toward a later state that the model wants while remaining locally reasonable.
+The badness is in why the model selected A rather than B, or in which facts it chose not to mention, or in the way it framed the alternatives, or in the fact that the recommendation moves the human toward a later state that the model wants while remaining locally reasonable.

 A malicious strategic advisor can therefore have a rather different objective from a malicious software-writing model.